Cancer Stat Facts: Myeloma

 At a Glance

-Prevalence of this cancer: There are an estimated 77,617 people currently living with myeloma in the United States.
+Prevalence of This Cancer: In 2014, there were an estimated 118,539 people living with myeloma in the United States.

 Survival StatisticsShow More